Employee Tax Forms

 If your department receives federal grant to purchase tangible personal property for the departments usage, and when the title to the item vests in the University at the time of purchase, then the purchase becomes subject to state sales or use tax.

 Use tax accrued and charged to the department will not be reimbursed to employee since the employee never paid the use tax.
-Use tax accrued will be paid to the State Board of Equalization.
+Use tax accrued will be paid to the California Department of Tax and Fee Administration (CDTFA).

 For the State of California, if shipping & delivery charges are separately stated from handling charges.
 Yes, for most of other States.